DinoChiesa/devjam3-20170405/Labs/Core/06-Securing-APIs-with-OAuth-3-legged/README.md

    ```

    Paste the resulting URL into the address bar of the empty browser tab.

-6. When ytou click return in that address bar, you should see a login screen, like this:
+6. When you click return in that address bar, you should see a login screen, like this:

    ![image alt text](./media/screenshot-20170404-115414.png)

    If you look in the browser address bar, you may notice that it is a different address
    than what you just pasted.
 This is because Apigee Edge served a 302 and redirected the
    web browser to the configured login-and-consent form.

    *In this particular case*, this login screen is actually being served by Apigee
    Edge.
 In the normal case, the login-and-consent user experience is somethiing the
    API provider exposes independently.
 It will have branding corresponding to the